sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Explain Shell](https://explainshell.com/): Match command-line arguments to their help text
 - [Speaking io](https://speaking.io/) : Tips for public speaking
 - [Javascript.info](https://javascript.info/) : The Modern JavaScript Tutorial
+- [Learn Python Programming](https://www.scaler.com/topics/python/) : The website is for beginner and advanced level geeks who wants to learn or sharpen their skills in Python.
+- [Learn Java](https://www.scaler.com/topics/java/) : Free resources to start with Java by Scaler Academy (InterviewBit)

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>